• Skip to primary navigation

 • 2 cloves garlic

-• 3 tbsp hot water ideally from your boiling pasta or potatoes
+• 3 tablespoon hot water ideally from your boiling pasta or potatoes

 Instructions